jdx/mise/CONTRIBUTING.md

 - [shfmt](https://github.com/mvdan/sh)
 - [shellcheck](https://www.shellcheck.net/)

-(you'd think we'd use rtx to fetch these but frankly it's kind of a pain to dogfood rtx while testing it)
+(you'd think we'd use mise to fetch these but frankly it's kind of a pain to dogfood mise while testing it)

 ## Just